systeminit/si/app/docs/src/how-tos/aws-vpc.md

 ### Clean Up

-Create a new change set called `Clean up VPC How-to`
+Create a new Change Set called `Clean up VPC How-to`

 Delete your `VPC How-to` VPC frame.
-All of the components inside will be marked for deletion.
+All of the Components inside will be marked for deletion.

 Click `Apply Change Set`.

 All your new resources should be deleted from your AWS account.

+## Vocabulary
+In this guide bits of System Initiative Vocabulary will be shown with a capital letter.
+All definitions for these can be found here: [System Initative - Vocabulary](https://docs.systeminit.com/reference/vocabulary)